sjbrown/1kfa/mod_guide_player.md

 The fictional description of the "shield" has mechanical consequences.
-For example, the edge of steel shield could reasonably be used to attack a foe, so the character would have 1d4 attack power with Mix It Up.
-But a character with no weapon and only leather bracers on their wrists, the character would be "unarmed", doing just 1 attack power.
+For example, the edge of steel shield could reasonably be used to attack a foe, so the character would have 1d4 Might with Mix It Up.
+But a character with no weapon and only leather bracers on their wrists, the character would be "unarmed", doing just 1 Might.

-Blocking attack power with a shield is a *FAST* move, and players may not make more than one *FAST* move per turn in the spotlight.
+Blocking Might with a shield is a *FAST* move, and players may not make more than one *FAST* move per turn in the spotlight.

 ## More Power

-Some cards show a "power gauge" that indicates whether the *attack power* (in the case of a weapon) or *effect* (in the case of a magic item) will use a d4, d6, or d10.
+Some cards show a "power gauge" that indicates whether the *Might* (in the case of a weapon) or *effect* (in the case of a magic item) will use a d4, d6, or d10.